Mike Kemp (American football)

-Michael Kemp is an American college football coach who is the head football coach for SUNY Erie, a position he has held since 2021.
+Michael Kemp (born c.
+1952) is an American college football coach who is the head football coach for SUNY Erie, a position he has held since 2021.
 He was previously an assistant coach for Brockport High School, Brockport, Springfield, St. Lawrence, UConn, Penn, Cortland, Holly Senior-Junior High School, Elba / Byron–Bergen High School, Norwich, and SUNY Erie.
 He was the head coach for the Plymouth State Panthers football team from 1996 to 1998 and was the first head coach in program history for the Utica Pioneers football team from 2000 to 2007.
 He also coached the York–Pavilion High School football team in 2015.